Classification of NPC

 Nasopharyngeal Carcinoma Classifications

-Several types of tumors can develop in the nasopharynx, an area in the back of the nose toward the base of skull.
+Several types of tumors can develop in the nasopharynx.
 Some of these tumors are benign (non-cancerous), while others are malignant (cancerous).
-Nasopharyngeal carcinoma (NPC) is one type of cancer that develops in the nasopharynx and is the most common malignant tumor of the nasopharynx.
+Nasopharyngeal Carcinoma (NPC) is the most common malignant tumor of the nasopharynx.

-The World Health Organization (WHO) classifies nasopharyngeal carcinoma in three types:
+The World Health Organization (WHO) classifies NPC into three types:

 - Type I: keratinizing squamous cell carcinoma (well differentiated)